What Is Scaffolding Made Of?

 Not sure if you need metal scaffolding?
-Wondering what types of materials are used to create cantilever scaffolding, suspended scaffolds, and other scaffold structures?
-Find out now, and see what type of scaffolding is right for building scaffold structures and a working platform for your next job.
+What types of materials are used to create cantilever scaffolding, suspended scaffolds, and other scaffold structures?
+Find out now and see what type of scaffolding is right for building scaffold structures and a working platform for your next job.

-The material used for each type of scaffold depends on a number of different factors, like what structure to support, the requirements of the job, and more.
-Let’s take a look at the most common types of scaffolding and materials now.
+The material used for each type of scaffold depends on several different factors, like what structure to support, the requirements of the job, and more.
+Let’s look at the most common types of scaffolding and materials now.

-- Trestle scaffolding – Aluminium is commonly used for trestle scaffolding.
+Aluminium is commonly used for trestle scaffolding.
 A trestle scaffold consists of a pre-built H-frame or A-frame, which supports one working platform using a transom.
-This type of scaffolding is very easy to put together and assemble, making it ideal for working on single-story projects.
+This type of scaffolding is extremely easy to put together and assemble, making it ideal for working on single-story projects.

 House painters and other handymen usually prefer to use trestle scaffolding.
 Aluminium is useful for trestle scaffolding because it’s lightweight, and it can easily support a single story of scaffolding without any structural problems.
 Due to this fact, it’s easy to transport and set up.

-- Independent scaffolding – Steel scaffolding is usually used to build independent scaffolding.
+Steel scaffolding is usually used to build independent scaffolding.
 Independent scaffolding uses a double row of standards, with the rows parallel to the building.
-Putlogs and right angle couplers are used to attach it to the building through a hole in the wall, and it’s also supported by cross braces.
+Putlogs and right-angle couplers are used to attach it to the building through a hole in the wall, and it’s also supported by cross braces.
 Transoms are then supported by fixing them to the ledgers.

-- Bamboo scaffolding – As you may gather from the name, bamboo scaffolding uses bamboo – which is not, as some may think, a type of wood.
+As you may gather from the name, bamboo scaffolding uses bamboo – which is not, as some may think, a type of wood.
 Bamboo is actually a type of cellulose-rich grass – and because of its abundance in Asian countries, bamboo scaffolding is commonly used for projects in China and surrounding countries.
-Bamboo has a very high strength to weight ratio when it’s assembled properly.
-It’s typically used only for buildings that reach about 4 stories in height.
-Higher scaffolds are somewhat unstable, so steel or cast-iron scaffolding is typically used instead.
+Bamboo has a remarkably high strength-to-weight ratio when it’s assembled properly.
+It’s typically used only for buildings that reach about four stories in height.
+Higher scaffolds are unstable, so steel or cast-iron scaffolding is typically used instead.

-- Cantilever scaffolding – Cantilever scaffolding can be made out of structural steel, cast iron, or aluminium.
-It’s used when there is no way to attach the scaffolding to the ground – instead, putlogs and holes in the wall are used to attach the scaffolding directly to a building.
+Cantilever scaffolding can be made from structural steel, cast iron, or aluminium.
+It’s used when there is no way to attach the scaffolding to the ground.
+Instead, putlogs and holes in the wall are used to attach the scaffolding directly to a building.